 There is a possibility that these sunglasses may not fit as expected, especially if you regularly buy smaller or larger frames.

 The build quality of the lenses and frames is unknown.
-The only evidence of quality is found in their FAQs, where it is stated that the lenses are made from polycarbonate (plastic).
+The only evidence of quality is found in their FAQs, where they state that the lenses are made from polycarbonate (plastic).

 Polarized lenses sound expensive, but they are relatively cheap to make.
 To prove that these, or any lenses are polarized, simply hold them up to a monitor and rotate the frames like this: